-Dr Richard Keatinge - As well as instigating the project, Richard has facilitated our work at every step, providing very generous support in a multitude of ways, digging on the project's summer excavations, providing a wise sounding board for ideas, and providing medical support on site.
+Dr Richard Keatinge - As well as instigating the project with David, Richard has facilitated our work at every step, providing very generous support in a multitude of ways, digging on the project's summer excavations, providing a wise sounding board for ideas, and providing medical support on site.

 Lynette Keatinge - Lynette's support for the project from its inception has been extraordinary, and without her excellent book 'The Bounding Spring; A History of Teffont in Wiltshire', and her generosity in allowing access to her own research materials the project would be years behind in its research.
 Beyond this, however, Lynette's personal generosity in providing a home base for the project's smaller fieldwork activities, and providing archive facilities and other help and hospitality has been exceptional, and has won her great affection from all those project members fortunate enough to meet her.